Quick Answer

 What opportunities does an aging population create for businesses?

-An aging population creates demand for products and services tailored to older consumers, including healthcare technology, retirement financial planning, home modification services, and leisure products.
+Older consumers create demand for products and services tailored to their needs, including healthcare technology, retirement financial planning, home modification services, and leisure products.
 Financial institutions like Chase and fintech companies like SoFi have developed retirement-focused tools and products specifically to serve this growing market, often referred to as the “silver economy.”
+For businesses willing to invest in understanding older consumers, this is one of the faster-growing demand segments in developed economies.

 How do fertility rates affect long-term economic outcomes?